Memory Health Assessments

 At a patients initial appointment Mr Davies, or one of his equally highly experienced team, conducts a thorough assessment, talking with the patient and a relative (or close friend), to explore the difficulties or problems being experienced and their effect on daily living.
 We will carry out tests to find out the strengths and weaknesses of memory, so it is important to have reading glasses or hearing aids to hand if these are used.
 We also gather detailed information about the patient’s background, past medical history and any current medical problems.

-After each assessment a letter will be sent to your GP to let him/her know the results.
+After each assessment a letter will be sent to your GP to let them know the results.
 You will be offered a copy of this letter.

 Booking a consultation

 As we highlight earlier on this page, a consultation with an SP Care Clinic Specialist is normally undertaken following a referral from your GP.
 However, you may wish to self-refer without visiting your GP.
 This can be via a clinic visit, be conducted in the home or a community setting.
-You can book an appointment at either our Harley Street or Co Dublin Conulting rooms or you can email us at email@example.com.
+You can book an appointment at our Newcastle Under Lyme Consulting rooms or you can contact us via the button below.
 We look forward to hearing from you.